RATIU5/flowline/FORMS.md

   readonly validatedValues: Option.Option<A>;

   /**
    * Structured validation errors from @effect/schema.
-This is an
+This is the
-   * Option because there may be no errors.
-The ParseError tree
+   * canonical, information-rich error tree.
+It is stored in its raw
-   * contains rich information about why validation failed.
+   * form to allow for advanced error handling and introspection.
    */
   readonly errors: Option.Option<ParseResult.ParseError>;